AEC Roadtrain: Australian unit

 In Alice Springs the road train was loaded for its first commercial trip, a load of timber and corrugated iron for the first building to be erected in Tennant Creek, a pub.

 The Government Roadtrain, as it became known in Australia, was purchased by the Australian Government later that year for £2,000 and remained in central Australia.
 Operated by the Department of the Interior, the Government Roadtrain was used to supply outback regions supplementing and leading to the demise of the cameleers who had before then been responsible for supplying outback Australia.
 The standard rate charged by Afghan and Pakistani cameleers charged two shillings and sixpence per ton per mile whilst the Government Roadtrain could charge as little as six and a half pence per ton per mile.
 During the dry season, May to October, the Government Roadtrain was used to supply remote communities and isolated cattle stations in the Victoria River, Wave Hill and Borroloola regions.
 During the wet season, November to April, the Government Roadtrain was used in central Australia, carting supplies to goldfields, cattle, windmills, boring equipment and supplies to remote cattle stations, wool from remote sheep stations and building material to outlying communities.
 In Australia an additional two trailers were built for the Government Roadtrain and in government service it covered over 1280000 mi carrying loads of up to 45 LT (well beyond the original design specifications) before it was sold off to a timber dealer in 1946.

 The Australian Government Roadtrain is believed to be the only surviving example and is located at the National Road Transport Hall of Fame in Alice Springs.

 Russian units

 A third and probably a fourth AEC Roadtrain were sent to the Soviet Union in 1935.
-The Russian units were delivered with three trailers each with a gross vehicle weight of 30 LT and a load carrying capacity 15 LT, one of the trailers delivered to the Soviet Unition was fitted with a hopper for the carriage of grain, another was fitted with a fuel tank of 2500 impgal capacity.
+The Russian units were delivered with three trailers each with a gross vehicle weight of 30 LT and a load carrying capacity 15 LT, one of the trailers delivered to the Soviet Union was fitted with a hopper for the carriage of grain, another was fitted with a fuel tank of 2500 impgal capacity.
 After trials were completed, they were used to carry heavy tools, stores and equipment to the Ural Mountains throughout World War II.
 There is some speculation that one of the Soviet units was later sent to Tanganyika.